-In the POT-T 619 Concession we committed investments of R\$2.3 million (approximately US\$0.7 million at the December 31, 2016 exchange rate of R\$3.3 to US\$1.00) during the first exploratory period, equivalent to 46 km of 2D seismic work.
+In the POT-T 619 Concession we committed investments of R\$2.3 million (approximately US\$0.7 million at the December 31, 2017 exchange rate of R\$3.3 to US\$1.00) during the first exploratory period, equivalent to 46 km of 2D seismic work.

 During the year 2014 we executed a 2D seismic survey.
 Seismic data processing was concluded in 2015.
-After seismic interpretation, we decided to continue to the second exploratory period, which lasts for two years with a commitment to drill one exploratory well.
+After seismic interpretation, we decided to continue to the second exploratory period in September 2016, which lasts for two years with a commitment to drill one exploratory well.
+The well was drilled during 2018 and was abandoned.
+There is no pending commitment.